Teen to be charged over multiple traffic offences, including speeding at 174kmh on ECP

 In Singapore, motorists must be at least 18 to apply for a driving licence.

-If convicted of dangerous driving causing hurt, he could face a fine of up to S$10,000 (US$7,834), a jail term of up to two years, or both.
+If convicted of dangerous driving causing hurt, the suspect could face a fine of up to S$10,000 (US$7,834), a jail term of up to two years, or both.

 If found guilty of driving while underage, the teen may be fined a maximum of S$1,000, jailed up to three months, or both.
 Repeat offenders may face higher penalties.